suzannepk/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 Here is an example of a command line prompt:

 ```
-[76a@login1.summit ~]$
+[subil@login1.summit ~]$
 ```

 The prompt here is the "$".
 Your commands will be typed after it.

-The system in this example has been set up so the user's userID and the name of the login node and system are displayed in brackets before the prompt.
+The system in this example has been set up so the user's user ID and the name of the login node and system are displayed in brackets before the prompt.
 Not all systems will have this feature.
 Some will just start with the "$".